kaihoffman/cloud-native-london/march2020.md

 - Look at the way to migrate all parts of your application - entire database etc!
 Is it still worth it monetarily?

 Other considerations: Security?
 Observability?
 Data management, infrastructure security

+## Build and test GCP Infrastructure Using Terraform Module, Pradeep Bahadani, Cloud Native Technologies (founder)

+### Terraform

+- Open-source tool to build infrastructure as declarative code.
+- Lifecycle: 4 stages
+  - `Terraform init` to initialise repository and modules
+  - `terraform plan` to execution plan
+  - `terraform apply` to actually execute this with the cloud API to create resources.
+  - `terraform destroy` to get rid of resources

+- On GCP, the complexity of the platform (storage, service ccount, Web Server, Subnets, etc) means that multiple instances are a pain to create the same way.
+  - You can create the code, but it's environment-specific for each project.
+Leads into code duplication and possible security / divergence issues.
+  - Solution: Terraform Modules

+### Terraform Modules

+- Modules: Abstract your logic into a function and call the function with arguments you provide (e.g. environment specifics)
+  - Re-usable: Helps avoid code duplication.
+  - Collaborative development - resides in a single repository
+  - Helps you to get started quickly with different platforms - c.f.
+Docker registry!
+- Passing variables to terraform module, calling different values in different blocks, and the function gets executed each time for each block.

+### Testing

+- Frameworks: Open source test frameworks e.g. Test Kitchen - Ruby files defining tests
+  - Lifecycle - `create`, `converge`, `verify`, `destroy`.